choey/hhash/README.md

 # hhash

-hhash is a consistent, human-readable hashing algorithm
+hhash is a consistent, human-readable hashing engine

 # why
 author desired something like the